 Files shared with a link

-Google Drive files that are shared with a link will be copied, but will lose the share link.
+Google Drive files that are shared with a link will be copied but the share link will be lost.
 You will need to share the file in SharePoint once the file is migrated.
-For more information, click here.

-Some migrated files are not exactly like in Google Drive
+Migrated files do not look exactly as they do in Google Drive

 Migrating shared files and folders

 When you migrate to something other than OneDrive for Business, the files that are shared at the source will have a different behavior at the destination.

 Instead of sharing the file, we will apply a set of permissions that allows access to people with which the content was shared.
 They will not find the files in their folders or in a Shared with me view, but they will have access to the files if they go to the location where they were migrated.

 If you want the files to be easily found by users in their Shared with me view, the best way to achieve it is to migrate to OneDrive for Business.